stujones11/shooter/shooter/README.md

 ### Enable protection

-Requires a protection mod that utilizes `minetest.is_protected()`, tested with TenPlus1's version of the [protector] mod
+Requires a protection mod that utilizes `minetest.is_protected()`

 `shooter_enable_protection = false`

 ### Particle texture

-Particle texture used when a player or entity with the 'fleshy' group is hit
+Particle texture used when a player or entity with the 'fleshy' armor group is hit

 `shooter_explosion = "shooter_hit.png"`